This Day In Music: July 13

 July 13, 2004 ~ Reggaeton, hip hop rapper Daddy Yankee releases his Barrio Fino album ~ His third studio album would not only mark a commercial breakthrough for Daddy Yankee, aided by the international success of the album's lead single Gasolina, but for the genre of reggaeton as well, a raw blend of hip hop and reggae, born on the streets of Puerto Rico.
 Over the remainder of his career, Daddy Yankee would sell over an estimated 30 million records, earning him the tag “the King of Reggaeton”

 July 13, 1995 ~ Jazz trumpeter, singer, bandleader Aimé Barelli passed away in Monaco ~ Leader and sideman.
 Fixture on the French jazz scene from the 1940s onward, initially backing the likes of Django Reinhardt, Fred Adison, Alix Combelle, André Ekyan, Maceo Jefferson, Raymond Legrand, Hubert Rostaing, and Raymond Wraskoff.
 Would go to play with visiting American musicians such as Dizzy Gillespie, Sidney Bechet, and Charlie Parker.
 Starting in the mid-1960s, he would lead his own ensemble in Monte Carlo, Monaco.
-Barelli's daughter, singer Minouche Barelli, would follow in her father's footsteps ~ Barelli was born in 1917
+Barelli's daughter, Minouche Barelli, would follow in her father's footsteps and become a professional singer ~ Barelli was born in 1917

 July 13, 1971 ~ Extreme metal drummer Tomas Haake born in Örnsköldvik, Sweden ~ Influenced by heavy metal, jazz fusion and progressive rock, citing drummers such as Phil Rudd, Vinny Appice, Neil Peart, Ian Mosley, and Terry Bozzio as influences.
 Regulary voted among the best metal drummers in various readers polls.
 Married to actress, singer Jessica Pimentel.
 Drummer and primary lyricist for extreme metal band Meshuggah, also providing spoken word vocals on songs such as Choirs Of Devastation, Inside What's Behind Within, Sane, and Spasm